Refine your display

 To assign colors based on filters:

 - Click the Assign color button.
-The Assign color window displays.
+The Assign color window is displayed.

 - Click the + Add Filter button and select the filter you want to apply a color to.

-- Click Apply when done.
-The filter colors display as left vertical colored bars on the relevant items.
+The filter colors are displayed as left vertical colored bars on the relevant items.

 - To save these preferences as an additional attribute that is saved as a favorite, open the Favorites menu .